 - It’s usually best to put adjacent primary colors (red, yellow, blue) or secondary colors (orange, green, purple) next to each other.
 In the areas where they run together, they will create a third, great-looking color.

 - Immerse your wrapped fabric in the lightest color dyebath for 4 to 10 minutes up to 30 minutes, stirring occasionally.
+If using multiple colors, immerse a section of the fabric in each color.
 Allow more time if dyeing 100% polyester.
 The longer the fabric is in the dye bath, the darker the color will be.
 Please note that fabric will look darker when wet and will dry lighter.

 - If you are looking to create a marbled effect, cut the rubber bands with a scissors and unwrap the fabric.
 Rinse it well in cool water.
 Squeeze out excess water.
 Then, wrap again.
 Immerse in the next darkest color.